Table of Contents

 Similar to bundling internet and TV, signing a contract comes with special pricing because providers see you as a committed customer.
 On the other hand, month-to-month service is great for families on a budget or those who move often.
 Without a contract, you can cancel your service without worrying about a termination fee.

 Internet connection is all about speed and coverage.
 And for the most part, it’s priced relative to how much you can achieve with a certain type.
-If you can imagine a spectrum where each connection type falls in order from slowest to fastest, you’d have fiber, cable, DSL, satellite, fixed wireless, and 5G to choose from.

 There are many additional ways to save on internet service without downgrading your plan to include slower speeds.
 Here are a few things that may save you money: